ColasDroin/collider-dashboard/README.md

 ```

 Note that, as the dashboard deals with global variables, it is not thread-safe.
 It is therefore recommended to run it with a single worker (it's the case by default).

+## Collider metadata

+The dashboard will work with or without a configuration file embedded as metadata in the collider json file.
+If the metadata is present, the dashboard will use it to infer the type of particles, the filling scheme path, etc. Otherwise, some data and tabs might not be available.